Skip to main content

 Reduce Stress

 Stress can cause hair loss, so finding ways to manage stress is important for preventing hair loss.
-Practicing relaxation techniques like meditation, deep breathing, or yoga can help to reduce stress levels.
+Practicing relaxation techniques like meditation, deep breathing, or yoga can mitigate hair loss by reducing stress.

 Medical Treatments